Advising FAQs

 Other

-Bachelor of Management as a Second Degree, Management Certificates, and Post-Bachelor Certificates in Accounting programs do not require Liberal Education List Requirements.
+Bachelor of Management as a Second Degree, Management Certificates, and Post-Bachelor Certificates in Accounting programs do not include a Liberal Education List Requirement.

-It is important to check prerequisites (prereqs) and corequisites (coreqs) for each course before registering because students without the appropriate prereqs and coreqs will be prevented from registration or removed from the course.
-Students who believe they may have an equivalent prereq or coreq may apply for a prerequisite waiver by contacting the Faculty/School advising office that offers the course that requires the prereq or coreq for more information.
+It is important to check prerequisites (prereqs) and corequisites (coreqs) for each course before registering because if you lack the appropriate prereqs and coreqs you will be prevented from registration or removed from the course.
+If you believe you may have an equivalent prereq or coreq, you may apply for a prerequisite waiver by contacting the Faculty/School advising office that offers the course that requires the prereq or coreq for more information.

 Prerequisite